tailhq/DynaML/README.md

 The aim is to build a robust set of abstract classes and interfaces, which can be extended easily to implement advanced models for small and large scale applications.

-But the library can also be used as an educational/research tool for multi scale data analysis.
+But the library can also be used as an educational/research tool for data analysis.

 Currently DynaML supports.
 * Regularized Ordinary Least Squares